xxdydx/tp/docs/UserGuide.md

 Format: `cat CATEGORY`

 **How it works:**
-* Shows only contacts with categories matching the specified category
+* Shows only vendors with categories matching the specified category
 * The search is case-insensitive (e.g., `florist` matches `Florist`)
 * Useful for quickly viewing all vendors of a specific type